rsristi/Salesforce/apex-web-services-and-callouts.md

 }
 ```

+* Make Long-Running Callouts from Visualforce pages using the Continuation pattern

+### Design

+### Details Details Details
-2. Always set the timeout on the callout:
+1. Always set the timeout on the callout:
 The default timeout is 10 seconds.
 The minimum is 1 millisecond and the maximum is 120 seconds.

 ```